WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ript.md

 Each media chunk has the following properties in the envelope part:

 * Media or Control: a boolean which indicates whether this is a media or control packet.
 The remaining parameters apply when it is media.
+If not present, defaults to media. (tag=TBD)

-* The truncated sequence number, which provides the absolute ordering of the packets for the codec. (tag = 1).
+* The truncated sequence number, which provides the absolute ordering of the packets for the codec.
 The sequence number is actually 64 bits long, but the encoding is of variable length.
 This allows for any number of bits to be sent on the wire.
 If N bits are sent, where N is less than 64, the value is treated as the truncated